Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Other tests may be done, such as:

-There is no cure for most pediatric arthritis and other rheumatic diseases.
+There is no cure for most juvenile arthritis and other rheumatic diseases.
 The goal of treatment is often to limit pain and inflammation, and help ensure joint function.
 Certain organs, such as the eyes and heart, are also checked often for problems.
 Treatment plans often use both short-term and long-term methods.

 Short-term treatments include: